-Such situations can be achieved with the help of control flow statements or simply called control statements.
+Such situations can be achieved with the help of control flow statements or simply called conditional control statements in Java.
 Control statements are also called control structures or control constructs.
-So, let’s understand control flow statements in more deep.

 Java supports two kinds of control flow statements:

-The whole classification of control flow statements or decision-making statements can be seen in the below figure.
+The whole classification of control flow statements or decision-making statements is shown in the below figure.

 A block is a specific kind of statement that encloses a group of statements between braces.
 It is represented by an opening brace and closing brace.